 Anyway, it started with a Premium upgrade.
 Jay Jay clicked one of the Paypal buttons on the upgrade page, and I know exactly where he clicked it because that is the only place that particular button resides.
-Here’s the clip from that page, of the “Paypal” section (there’s a “Credit/Debit Card” section below that, which uses our own shopping cart):
+Here’s the clip from that page this morning, of the “Paypal” section (there’s a “Credit/Debit Card” section below that, which uses True’s own shopping cart):

 Now, not wanting a Paypal account (that’s fine: not everyone likes them), Jay Jay went to the “Don’t have a Paypal account?” section and put in his personal information, and credit card information, and it was successful.
 When his order came through, there was this note included, which I saw when I reviewed orders this morning:

 Please DO NOT use Pay Pal on this order.
 Just use my Visa Credit Card.
 Thank You.
 J

 Wait… he chose the payment method on a web site, went through the automated, no-human-involved process on Paypal’s web site, and put in a note like that — which can only be seen if the payment goes through?!
 Well, surely he knew from all those logos that he was on Paypal’s site, which doesn’t look anything like mine, so certainly he knew the choice he made, right?

 Wrong.
 After I finished reviewing orders, the next thing I found was an “Order Problem” complaint.
 You guessed it, it was from Jay Jay: